 (b) has complied with the requirements set out in Schedule 3 in respect of the licence or permit.

-(2) On the issue of a licence or permit, the Board must issue an identification card to the licensee or permit holder that includes a photograph of the licensee or permit holder that complies with regulation 21A.
+(2) On the issue of a licence or permit, the Board must issue an identification card to the licensee or permit holder.

 (3) The Board may refuse to issue a licence or permit if —